Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Pura Batu Medawu and Pura Batu Mas Kuning

-Pura Batu Medawu is made of white stone and its architecture is particular and beautiful, while Pura Batu Mas Kuning is a small but important temple, whose story comes from a big fish who was washed here by the sea, and, when thrown back on the water, was found again near Pura Dalem Ped, the residence of I Macaling.
+Pura Batu Medawu is made of white stone and its architecture is particular and beautiful, while Pura Batu Mas Kuning is a small but important temple, whose story comes from a big fish that was washed here by the sea, and, when thrown back on the water, was found again near Pura Dalem Ped, the residence of I Macaling.

 Pura Dalem Ped